 12.2 dB and -5.5 dB, respectively.
 The increased electrical elementary spacing, in terms of frequency, can explain the significant increase of sidelobe level at 31 GHz.
-Furthermore, the scan losses at 31 GHz are significantly reduced due to the mutual coupling effect between the array elements deteriorating at higher frequencies.
-This effect deflects the maximum radiation direction of each element from boresight, compensating for the scan losses at certain angles.
+Furthermore, the scan losses at 31 GHz are reduced significantly, mainly attributed to the narrower beamwidth at higher frequencies.
 For simplicity, the beam scanning performance in the opposite direction is not illustrated, since it can achieve the same performance as pointing at the positive direction due to its symmetric geometry in the xoz-plane.